ndipatri/RoboGaggiaMultiplatform/README.md

 In order to use the GaggiaKMPSimulator, set the 'use.simulator' property in the [local.properties](local.properties) file of this project to 'true'.
 The RGUI will, instead, use MQTT to communicate with the simulator.

-The application now also integrates the Anthropic SDK.
-Provide your `anthropic.api.key` in `local.properties` to enable AI features.
-The MCP Kotlin SDK is included as well to support the Model Context Protocol.
+The MCP Kotlin SDK is included to support the Model Context Protocol.

 Please see the [Gaggia KMP Simulator](https://github.com/ndipatri/GaggiaKMPSimulator) project for details on how to start the simulator and necessary local MQTT broker.